BLAINE CLASSICAL ACADEMY

 School culture defined by a seriousness of purpose and emphasis on the development of character and preparation for civic engagement.

-When ACSI uses the word “liberal,” what does that mean?
+When American Classical Schools of Idaho uses the word “liberal,” what does that mean?

 The word liberal is derived from the Latin word libertas, which means freedom.
 When classical educators use the phrase liberal to describe any part of the education offered within a classical school, they are referring to the education befitting the citizens of a free country.

-What is ACSI's and its member schools' motto?
+What is American Classical Schools of Idaho's and its member schools' motto?

 Virtus (Virtue), Scientia (Knowledge), Felicitas (Happiness)